COMMUNITY ENGAGEMENTS

 NATIONAL TRENDS AND SERVICES

-The VISION of the National Trends and Services facet is to eliminate disparities by reducing barriers to services through advocacy, education, and service.
-Our MISSION is to empower our chapters to effectively empower the communities in which we work.
-Our GOALS include increasing the number of sustainable and measurable programs; increasing collaborative partnerships; and extending our existing initiatives to include communities identified as having the greatest need.
+The National Trends and Services facet is tasked with eliminating disparities by reducing barriers to resources through advocacy, education, and service.
+Our chapters are empowered to raise their voices and transform the communities in which they work.
+The facet’s goals include increasing the number of sustainable and measurable programs; increasing collaborative partnerships; and extending our existing initiatives to include communities identified as having the greatest need.
+Currently, National Trends and Services encompasses the following programs and committees with national partners and sponsors, and serves as a catalyst for change, promoting individual and community empowerment.

 INTERNATIONAL TRENDS AND SERVICES